 A separate room is ideal for your office: a spare bedroom, the garage, a shed - any room you don’t ordinarily use for everyday living.
 If you don’t have such space available, you may find that dedicating a space within one of your rooms (such as in an alcove or corner) might be okay whilst your business is in its infancy.
 As you grow, though, your stock and paperwork could overtake your living space and make it difficult for you to switch off from work and enjoy your free time.
 Being self-employed makes switching off difficult enough as it is - don’t make it harder by having all your work-related bits and pieces cluttering up your living room!

-that you can access easily, and where you can get to your unit at convenient times); if business is doing well, look into renting office space on the same site as your storage unit for maximum efficiency.
+that you can access easily, and where you can get to your unit at convenient times).
+And if business is doing well, look into renting office space on the same site as your storage unit for maximum efficiency.

 Step 2: Kitting out your office

 Wherever you locate your office space, as an online seller you will need:

 - A comfortable chair;